 How do you read Lenormand grand tableaus spreads, also known as tables?
 In this blog post, we look at how to interpret this Lenormand divination spread for beginners, including the house meanings.
-This 36 card layout is suitable for beginners, and fortune tellers who are experienced in this thirty six card reading system.
+This 36 card layout is suitable for beginners, and fortune-tellers who are experienced in reading with this thirty-six-card reading system.

-Grand Tableaus are the Mount Everest's of the Lenormand world.
-If you climb the summit which is the GT, you can be confident that you can perform any other type of Lenormand spread.
-I recommend that you dive into this reading even if you're learning and are a beginner (I learned Lenormand in 2 days, so there's no excuse for not jumping into the deep end of fortune telling and predicting the future!)
+Grand Tableaus are Mount Everests of the Lenormand world.
+If you climb the summit, which is the GT, you can be confident that you can perform any other type of Lenormand spread.
+I recommend that you dive into reading with this spread.
+Even if you're learning and are a beginner, can master a Grand Tableau.
+I learned Lenormand in 2 days, so there's no excuse for not jumping into the deep end of fortune-telling and predicting the future with this spread.